Hello Antoine..... Allan here'......

 Peace Corps, the education and overseas support initiative authorised in 1961

-Jackie and Marion joined several of our filming journeys until they became part
+and Marion joined several of our filming journeys until they became part of the

 epic journey we made together took us to the wilderness of the Andes of southern